 These steps are crucial and can have an immense impact on any site.
 For example, one of Harry’s clients The Trainline reduced latency by 0.3s across their funnel and their revenue increased by an extra £8 million a year.
 Even the smallest improvement in speed and performance can have a major impact.

 Optimising sites and gaining that competitive edge should be the bare minimum on our projects.
 And while testing and recording our findings we need to be aware that these performance metrics are only applicable to our fibre optic broadband connections using our Macbook.
 Or on 4G with our latest iPhone.
 So we need to stop, and consider “what about those on lesser connections, and legacy devices”?
 An easy question to totally neglect.
 And one scenario we can easily take for granted.

 Testing on older devices with slower connections is imperative.
-We can never truly be sure which device people are using at any given time and on what strength of connection.
+We can never truly be sure which device people are using at any given time and the strength of the connection.
 Optimising your site so that it has great performance on these legacy devices, with slow connections will undoubtedly ensure that it will perform well on the newer devices.

 Approaching your speed and performance with this mentality will help you to gain a fuller understanding of user’s experiences outside of our bubble.
 Testing using emulators is a good start, but using the actual device is paramount especially when configuring it to reflect these slow speeds.

 “Don’t prioritise your own metrics over your user’s experience”

 Image courtesy of @richardwiggins

 Stephen is one of our UX & Front-end Designers.

 Chat with him at @itsmecurrie